david-d-h/tuppipe/README.md

 assert_eq!(2, pipe(0) >> (add_one, add_one));
 ```

-The first element in the tuple after `>>`, also known as the pipeline, will receive the `0i32`
+The first element in the tuple (the tuple being the pipeline) after `>>`, will receive the `0i32`
 that you see in the `pipe` invocation.
-The second element in the pipeline will receive the
+The second element in the pipeline will receive the output
-output from the first element in the pipeline, and so on.
+from the first element in the pipeline, and so on.

 ### Default implementations of [`Pipe`][trait.Pipe]